Sourdough - How I Do

 Set two Dutch ovens with their lids in the oven and preheat to 500 degrees.
 Only after it’s preheated, remove the dough from the fridge for the next steps.

-Carefully remove the scorching hot Dutch oven from the oven, pick up the bread using the parchment as handles and place in the hot pot tenderly.
-Cover and bake for 7 minutes then go back, quickly remove the lid, and rescore the big slash.
-You don’t want to rescore the little decorative slashes.
-Continue to bake for 13 additional minutes.
-Reduce the heat to 450 and bake 10 additional minutes with the lids still on.
+Use parchment paper, set it against the dough and gently flip the banneton over on the counter.
+Remove the towel or basket and brush off some of the flour.
+Score the bread with a razor or a sharp knife at least once or be decorative.
+Carefully remove the Dutch oven from the oven, pick up the bread using the parchment as handles and place in the hot pot tenderly.
+Cover and bake for 7 minutes.
+Quickly remove the lid and rescore the one big slash again.
+Return the lid.
+Bake for 15 minutes longer.
+Reduce the heat to 450 and bake 10 additional minutes without removing the lids.
+No peeking.
 After that remove the lids and bake for 15-20 minutes to brown the bread.
-Go a dark as you dare.
+Go as dark as you dare.

 Remove pot from the oven and bread from the pot.
 Admire your creation and cool before cutting.

-Bread for two loaves:
+Recipe for two loaves:

 1000g flour